explodinglabs/superstack/README.md

 migrations.
 On startup, a few base migrations are applied so PostgREST can function.
 From there, you're free to evolve the database however you like.

+A `bin/iko` script is included, and since you'll be running it often, I recommend creating an alias to it:

 ```sh
 alias iko=./bin/iko
 ```

+Test it's working:

 ```sh
 $ iko check